The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 Disclosure: ChessAtlas is our product.
 This is a balanced guide to the Ruy Lopez for both colors, not a partisan pitch.
 Readers should weigh the perspective accordingly.

-The Ruy Lopez (1.e4 e5 2.Nf3 Nc6 3.Bb5) is the most respected 1.e4 opening in chess.
-Named after the 16th-century Spanish priest Ruy López de Segura, it has been the primary White weapon of every World Champion from Lasker to Carlsen.
-At club level the Ruy Lopez rewards patient strategic play: it produces rich middlegames where understanding beats memorization.
+The Ruy Lopez (also known as the Spanish Opening or Spanish Game) starts with 1.e4 e5 2.Nf3 Nc6 3.Bb5 and is one of the oldest and most extensively analysed 1.e4 openings in chess.
+Named after the 16th-century Spanish priest Ruy Lopez de Segura, it has been a primary White weapon of nearly every World Champion from Lasker to Carlsen.
+At club level the Ruy Lopez rewards patient strategic play: it produces rich middlegames where understanding beats memorisation.
 This guide covers the three main variations you will face (Morphy, Berlin, Exchange) and the core plans for both sides.

 For the complete opening breakdown with variations, traps, and ELO tips, see our Ruy Lopez landing page.